Is Tokenization a Good Way to Protect Your Data?

-One key challenge with a vault-based tokenization system is that the solution is simply moving the sensitive data from one data store to another.
-This may protect against a primary data repository data breach, but in reality, is creating a mapping of your sensitive information to token values that simply lives in another location.
+One key challenge with a vault-based tokenization system is that the solution is simply moving sensitive or personal data from one data store to another.
+This may protect against a primary data repository data breach, but in reality, is creating a mapping of your sensitive information to token values that simply live in another location.
 This may help transfer some risk or address a specific data storage environment, but it is ultimately replicating the sensitive data issue in another place.
 Further, if high availability needs to be implemented, the token vault will need to be replicated as well.

 Application Changes Required

 In order to leverage a token vault, one will also need to alter applications and queries that look to access tokenized data.
-This requires application changes across the environment which can be costly and time consuming.
-Furthermore, in cloud-native environments, distributed data environments, and microservices environments, instrumenting these changes can slow down application deployments because of the number of touch points involved.
+This requires application changes across the environment which can be costly and time-consuming.
+Furthermore, in cloud-native environments, distributed data environments, and microservices environments, instrumenting these changes can slow down application deployments because of the number of touchpoints involved.